codeinchq/router/README.md

 ```

-### With multiple resolvers using `HandlerResolverAggregator` and multiple instantiators using `HandlerInstantiatorAggregator`
+### Working with multiple resolvers and multiple instantiators
 ```php
 <?php
 use CodeInc\Router\Router;